webix-hub/docs/data/api/refs/ui.form_methods.md

 =======

 {{api
-- api/link/ui.form_addview.md - add new view to layout or multiview
+- api/link/ui.form_addview.md - add new view to layout-like component
 - api/link/ui.form_adjust.md - adjusts the component to the size of the parent HTML container
 - api/link/ui.form_attachevent.md - attaches the handler to an inner event of the component (allows behaviour customizations)
 - api/link/ui.form_bind.md - binds components